Learn more about the MTHFR Test from experts.

-It's a test to determine if one has clinically significant mutations in the MTHFR gene.
+The MTHFR test is a test to determine if one has clinically significant mutations in the MTHFR gene.
 In particular, mutations in the C677T and A1298C gene positions are the most common.

 People who should consider getting an MTHFR test include anyone with a high homocysteine level, a history of cardiovascualar disease (particularly at a younger age), a family history of a genetic mutation or a condition called Factor V Leiden.

 Depending on the lab, it can take anywhere from 4 to 10 business days.